-The Church, dedicated to the Holy Trinity, is ancient, with fragments of it being Medieval, though it may be much older as the Saxons living in Devon had become Christianised long before the arrival of the Normans.
+The Church, dedicated to the Holy Trinity, is ancient, with fragments of it being Medieval.
+It is thought to be much older as the Saxons living in Devon had become Christianised long before the arrival of the Normans.

 The tower was struck by lightning in the year 1879 and the church lay in ruins for 20 years.
-The tower was partly re erected in 1892 and the church was opened again in 1904.
+The then rector raise money to partly re-erect the tower, in 1892 , and the church was opened again in 1904.

-Our church is badly in need of repairs and we are working hard to save it but we are a small rural community and it is the same people who are supporting the church. .
+Our church is in desperate need of repairs, especially the roof and the rainwater goods.
+We are working hard to save Holy Trinity but we are a small rural community and we are asking the same people to help - those who are supporting the church.

 Holy Trinity is a church with a warm and loving atmosphere, from the moment you enter the door it encompasses you.
-The local people rebuilt the tower in late 1800's - we need to preserve our heritage.
-Please help.
+The local people managed to raise enough money to rebuild the tower in late 1800's - we need to raise money for a new roof 2021.